AzuxirenLeadGuy/GdiPlusExtension/CONTRIBUTING.md

 It is requested to adhere to the programming style as given below.

-## Style of Code
+## Programming Style

-- **There should not be any newly defined public Type for representing an image**: all extension/helper methods should work on the `Bitmap` and `Image` classes defined in `System.Drawing.Common`.
-Any new Type whose descrive is to represent an image (as an alternative to `Bitmap`) is not allowed.
+- **There should not be any newly defined public Type for representing an image**: all extension/helper methods should work on the `Bitmap`  class defined in `System.Drawing.Common`.
+Any new Type whose purpose is to describe an image (meant to be used as an alternative to `Bitmap`) is not allowed.
 Such Types can be used internally (and thus, are allowed to be `internal`)
 - **The rulesets dictated by the .editorconfig file must be followed.**: Be sure to use extensions in your IDE to enable the rulesets defined in the given `.editorconfig` file.
 - **All added features should be explained**: This can be done by including a proper documentation within the code, adding a markdown file within the folder/namespace for explaination or simply including an appropriate link.
 - **Do not include images within the repository unless necessary**: All images to showcase/demonstrate the features of code should be displayed in the Wiki, and not in the repository itself.
 This git repository is solely for code.